dotnet/docs/docs/framework/wcf/samples/using-the-wcf-moniker-with-com-clients.md

 6. Copy the Client.dll library from the \client\bin folder, under the language-specific folder, to a directory on the client computer.

 7. From a command prompt, navigate to that destination directory on the client computer.
-If using [!INCLUDE[wv](../../../../includes/wv-md.md)] or [!INCLUDE[lserver](../../../../includes/lserver-md.md)], make sure to run the command prompt as Administrator.
+If using Windows Vista or [!INCLUDE[lserver](../../../../includes/lserver-md.md)], make sure to run the command prompt as Administrator.

 8. Type in `tlbexp.exe client.dll /out:CalcProxy.tlb` to export the dll to a tlb file.
 A "Type library exporter warning" is expected but is not an issue because the generic type is not required.